Experience of domestic violence

 Does the proportion of women with disability who experienced family and domestic violence vary between states and territories?

-The data in the graph and the table below show the proportion of women with disability (aged 18 and over) who have experienced family or domestic violence since age 15, compared with women without disability, grouped by Australian states and territories.
-In 2016, 57% of women with disability living in the Northern Territory reported they had experienced family or domestic violence singe age 15, compared with 41% in New South Wales.
+The data in the graph and the table below show the proportion of women with disability (aged 18 and over) who have experienced family or domestic violence since age 15, and women without disability, grouped by Australian states and territories.
+In 2021–22, 65% of women with disability living in the Northern Territory and 44% in South Australia reported they had experienced family or domestic violence singe age 15.

 More detailed data by age group are shown in the table.